decaf-dev/obsidian-view-count/README.md

 https://github.com/decaf-dev/obsidian-view-count/assets/40307803/1f97f34a-bc72-45c4-90ef-d71ab0ea6347

-## DataView
+## Dataview

-You may dynamically query view count data using the [DataView plugin](https://obsidian.md/plugins?id=dataview)
+You may dynamically query view count data using the [Dataview plugin](https://obsidian.md/plugins?id=dataview)

-### Example 1 - Query view count using DataView
+### Example 1 - Query view count using Dataview

 If you have **Sync view count to frontmatter** enabled you may query the view count property from the frontmatter of each markdown note.